productive day plan

 Distractions are productivity’s archenemy.
 In our hyper-connected world, notifications, social media, and constant interruptions can easily derail even the most well-laid plans.
 Creating an environment conducive to deep work is essential for truly productive days.

 This starts with your physical workspace.
 Ensure it’s organized, free from clutter, and equipped with the tools you need.
 But more importantly, it involves managing digital distractions.
-According to a study by Microsoft (2012), the average person is interrupted every few minutes, and it can take over 20 minutes to regain focus after an interruption.
+According to a 2023 study by the University of California, Irvine, the average person is interrupted every few minutes, and it can take over 20 minutes to regain focus after an interruption.
 This highlights the immense cost of constant digital bombardment.

 Implement ‘Deep Work’ Sessions